Overcoming Noise in Entanglement Distribution: Discussion

-The obvious next challenge is the development of further quantum communication protocols making direct use of high-dimensional encodings.
-The fact that entanglement can be certified under extremely noisy background conditions motivates the questions, whether this noisy entanglement can indeed be used to certify security of QKD or aid in other quantum information tasks.
+The obvious next challenge is the development of quantum communication protocols that make direct use of high-dimensional encodings.
+The fact that entanglement can be certified under extremely noisy background conditions motivates the question of whether such noisy entanglement can indeed be used to certify security of QKD or aid in other quantum information tasks.
 It has recently been proven that every entangled state, no matter how noisy, provides an advantage in entanglement-assisted classical communication \cite{StevenTreeler}.
 In addition, every noisy entangled state also provides an advantage for the task of channel discrimination \cite{MarcusPianus}.
-We hope that this study spurs further investigation into information theoretic protocols based on high-dimensional and noisy entangled states, that can be distributed in regimes where no qubit communication is possible.
+We hope that this study spurs further investigation into information theoretic protocols based on high-dimensional and noisy entangled states, which can be distributed in regimes where no qubit communication is possible.